 © Copyright 2018 - All rights reserved for Townends Accountants LLP.
 Townends is a trading name of Townends Accountants LLP.
 Townends Accountants LLP is a limited liability partnership, registered in England and Wales, registered number OC366927.
 Registered office Carlisle Street, Goole, East Yorkshire, DN14 5DX.
 A list of members’ names is available for inspection at our registered office.
 We use the term ‘partner’ to denote members of Townends Accountants LLP.
-Registered to carry on audit work in the UK and Ireland and regulated for a range of investment business activities by the Institute of Chartered Accountants in England and Wales.
+Registered to carry on audit work in the UK and regulated for a range of investment business activities by the Institute of Chartered Accountants in England and Wales.
 Details about our audit registration can be viewed at www.auditregister.org.uk for the UK under reference number C003079107.
 Audit regulations and Guidance can be found at www.icaew.com/auditnews.
 There are also ISAs (UK) at www.frc.org.uk.

 PrivacyWe keep all information you provide to us, no matter how or why you provide it, completely confidential.
 Only those employees with relevant business duties may access personal information, and only to perform their duties.
 They are subject to dismissal for any privacy violation.
 We will not provide any information about our clients or subscribers to any other third party, except of course in the event we should be required to do so by law.
 If you supply us with your e-mail address and if you have consented for us to do so, you may receive periodic mailings from us with information on services or news.
 Whilst we take all reasonable precautions to protect any personal data users may input via this website we cannot be responsible for and therefore exclude all liability for loss or misuse of personal data which is intercepted or otherwise accessed by unauthorised persons.
 We comply with current Data legislation requirements.
 If you feel that this site is not following its stated information policy, you may contact us by phone, email or post.